jmtalarn/docs/source/index.html.md

 It supports dot paths; This means that if you want to embed a nested field, just provide the absolute path of the field using a dots

 For example, if you want to embed an image just provide `embed=image.src` and the image will be rendered.

+## force

+**type**: `boolean`<br>
+**default** `false`

+This parameter has been designed to invalidate the cache responses, avoiding the minimum time necessary to revalidate them.

+Providing it, you are forcing to invalidate the current state of the cache for the response and generate a new one.